MicrosoftDocs/windows-dev-docs/hub/android/emulator.md

 3. Once the **Windows Features** list appears, scroll to find **Hyper-V** (includes both Management Tools and Platform) and **Windows Hypervisor Platform**, ensure that the box is checked to enable both, then select **OK**.

 4. Restart your computer when prompted.

-> [!CAUTION]
-> To run Hyper-V and Windows Hypervisor, your computer must have 4GB of memory, with a 64-bit Intel processor or an AMD Ryzen CPU with Second Level Address Translation (SLAT).
-You also must be updated to Windows 10 April 2018 update (build 1803) or later.
-To verify: Enter "About" in the Windows search box.
-Select **About your PC** in the search results.
-Verify that the version is at least 1803 in the Windows specifications section.
-[Check for Windows updates](ms-settings:windowsupdate).
-For more information, see the article: [Hardware acceleration for emulator performance](https://docs.microsoft.com/xamarin/android/get-started/installation/android-emulator/hardware-acceleration?tabs=vswin&pivots=windows#related-links).

 ### Emulator for native development with Android Studio